Plan hybrid connectivity between Skype for Business Server and Teams

 - The on-premises Active Directory is authoritative.
 All users should be created in the on-premises Active Directory first, and then synchronized to Azure AD.
 Even if you intend for the user to be homed online, you must first create the user in the on-premises environment, and then move the user to online to ensure the user is discoverable by on-premises users.

-Before a user can be moved online, the user must be assigned a Skype for Business Online (Plan 2) license.
-If the user will be using Teams, the user must also be assigned a Teams license (and the Skype for Business license must remain enabled).
-If your users want to take advantage of additional online features, such as Audio Conferencing or Phone System, you need to assign them the appropriate license in Office 365.
+Before a user can be moved online, the user must be assigned a Teams license as well as Skype for Business Online (Plan 2).
+Assignment of the Skype for Business Online license is required even after retirement of Skype for Business Online.
+If your users want to take advantage of additional online features, such as Audio Conferencing or Phone System, you need to assign them the appropriate license in Microsoft 365.

-To implement hybrid connectivity between your on-premises environment and Office 365 communication services, you need to meet the following infrastructure requirements:
+To implement hybrid connectivity between your on-premises environment and Microsoft 365 communication services, you need to meet the following infrastructure requirements:

 You can use only a single tenant for a hybrid configuration with your on-premises deployment.

-- Azure Active Directory Connect to synchronize your on-premises directory with Office 365.
+Azure Active Directory Connect to synchronize your on-premises directory with Microsoft 365.
 For more information, see Azure AD Connect: Accounts and permissions.

-- Online administrative tools.
-You can use either the Teams admin center or Windows PowerShell to manage Teams and Skype for Business Online.
-To use PowerShell to manage either Teams or Skype for Business Online, download and install the Skype for Business Online Connector.
+Online administrative tools.
+You can use either the Teams admin center or Windows PowerShell to manage Teams.
+To use PowerShell to manage Teams, download and install the Teams PowerShell Module.
+(The Skype for Business Online Connector has been retired).

-- Shared SIP address space must be enabled, and your on-premise deployment must be configured to use Office 365 as a hosting provider.
+Shared SIP address space must be enabled, and your on-premises deployment must be configured to use Microsoft 365 as a hosting provider.
 For more information about the steps required to configure hybrid connectivity, see Configure hybrid connectivity.

-After you configure hybrid connectivity, you can move users to Teams or Skype for Business Online.
-For more information, see Move users from on-premises to Teams and Move users from on premises to Skype for Business Online.
+After you configure hybrid connectivity, you can move users to Teams.
+For more information, see Move users from on-premises to Teams.

 Server version requirements

-To configure your deployment for hybrid with Teams or Skype for Business Online, you need to have one of the following supported topologies:
+To configure your deployment for hybrid with Teams, you need to have one of the following supported topologies:

 - A Skype for Business Server 2019 deployment with all servers running Skype for Business Server 2019.